craftedbyed/rp2040-zero-attiny85-isp-programmer/README.md

 # RP2040-Zero ISP Programmer for ATtiny85

-A dead-simple ATtiny85 programmer built on the Waveshare RP2040 Zero — no USBasp, no FTDI adapter, just a $4 board and four wires.
-It speaks the STK500v1 protocol, so avrdude talks to it out of the box.
-The onboard WS2812 RGB LED gives you live status at a glance: blue when idle, yellow while programming, green on success, and red if something goes wrong.
+A dead-simple ATtiny85 programmer built on the Waveshare RP2040 Zero.
+No USBasp for this one, no FTDI adapter.
+It got it to speak the STK500v1 protocol, so avrdude talks to it out of the box.
+The onboard WS2812 RGB LED gives you live status at a glance: Blue when idle, Yellow while programming, Green on success, and Red if something goes wrong.

 ---